cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 > **&#9432; Try it out:** Compile this code.
 Are you able to move the points?

 When this is done, only one thing is missing.
 You have to indicate in `onHoverByDebounce` the the point can be moved.
 Change from `setDefaultCursor` or `setMoveCursor`.
-You must also `setMoveCursor` in the end of `onClick` since `onHover` is not called before you release and move the mouse.
+You must also `setMoveCursor` in the end of `onClick` since `onHoverByDebounce` is not called before you release and move the mouse.

 > **&#9432; Try it out:** Do you see the move cursor?